Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/Version_En/Equations/Mathematical_Formalization.md

 The MRCC postulates that the universe is governed by the **minimization of Variational Free Energy ($F$)**, equivalent to the reduction of **Prediction Error**.

-A critical refinement in this version (v4.2) is the introduction of a **Homeostatic Constraint** on the external source of stimuli.
-Unlike standard models where the external source ($S$) is constant, the MRCC-Cosmo posits that:
+A critical refinement in this version (v4.3) is the unification of **Global Homeostasis** with **Local Singularity Formation**.
+Unlike standard models where the external source ($S$) is constant or memory is a passive accumulator, the MRCC-Cosmo posits:

-1.  **Source Saturation:** The system's capacity to process external information decreases as the global memory density ($\langle \mathcal{M} \rangle$) increases.
-This prevents unphysical global divergence.
+1.  **Global Homeostasis:** The system's capacity to process external information decreases as the global memory density ($\langle \mathcal{M} \rangle$) increases.
+This prevents unphysical global divergence (universal collapse).
-2.  **Local vs. Global Dynamics:** While the global system may remain stable due to homeostasis, **local singularities** (black holes or traumatic fixations) can still form if the non-linear feedback term exceeds local diffusion and decay rates.
+2.  **Local Singularity:** Despite global stability, **local singularities** (black holes or traumatic fixations) can still form if the **non-linear feedback term** exceeds local diffusion and decay rates.
+3.  **Context-Dependent Noise:** Noise scales with local dissonance ($F$) and memory density ($\mathcal{M}$), creating a stochastic amplifier.

-This reflects the biological and physical reality that systems self-regulate to survive, but can still suffer localized "crashes" (trauma, black holes) when internal feedback loops become too strong.
+This reflects the physical reality that systems self-regulate to survive (homeostasis), but can still suffer localized "crashes" (trauma, black holes) when internal feedback loops become too strong.

 ---

-## 2. The Emergent Field Equation with Dynamic Noise and Homeostasis
+## 2. The Emergent Field Equation with Dynamic Noise

 To unify informational dynamics with spacetime geometry, we propose a generalized field equation where the **geometry responds to the intensity of fluctuations**, and the **source is constrained by memory density**.